deepanshutiwari27/Smallshark/README.md

 ![Results](https://user-images.githubusercontent.com/83503290/157923694-de91a013-ef85-43d9-a364-797c1b2481df.png)

 ### Disclaimer:
-### This tool is only for educational purposes and can only be used where strict consent has been given.
+### This tool is created by Nemesis0U only for educational purposes and can only be used where strict consent has been given.
 Do not use this for illegal purposes.